Kaleido-subs/style-guide/docs/dialogue_styling.md

 This helps to ensure that the shadow is not too heavy and does not overpower the dialogue.

-Safe values for shadows are generally between 1px and 2px, assuming a 1920x1080 video.
+Safe values for shadows are generally between 1px and 2px.
 For transparency,
 a value between 140 and 200 is usually best.